 Taking care of your mental health is as important as managing your physical health.
 The NVFC’s Share the Load™ program provides access to critical resources and information to help first responders and their families manage and overcome personal and work-related problems.
-This includes the Directory of Behavioral Health Professionals as a resource to find local assistance for behavioral health issues, as well as the Fire/EMS Helpline, which offers free 24-hour assistance with addiction issues.
+This includes the Directory of Behavioral Health Professionals as a resource to find local assistance for behavioral health issues.

 The resources in this section can assist individuals seeking help for a behavioral health issue as well as departments looking to implement or enhance a behavioral health program.

 Note: If you need immediate support, the National Suicide Prevention Lifeline is available at 1-800-273-8255 (or go to the web site for chat), the National Helpline is available at 1-800-662-HELP (4357), and the Crisis Text Line is available by texting HOME to 741741.

 - The Directory of Behavioral Health Professionals lists local providers who are equipped and ready to help firefighters, EMS providers, rescue workers, dispatchers, and their families.

 - Share the Load™ Resources include the Helpletter, family guide, suicide prevention report, and training.

 - Share the Load Videos feature warning signs to watch for and how to talk to someone who needs help.